Glamorgan County Cricket Club in 2005: Glamorgan v Warwickshire (25 June)

 Warwickshire Bears won their first Twenty20 match of the season, the deep batting line-up finally paying off.
-Almost every batsman contributed in their total of 205 for 7, Jamie Troughton top-scoring with 42, and no Glamorgan Dragons bowler escaped their wrath.
+Almost every batsman contributed in their total of 205/7, Jamie Troughton top-scoring with 42, and no Glamorgan Dragons bowler escaped their wrath.
 When the Dragons batted, only Matthew Elliott and Sourav Ganguly gave them any hope of winning, and Ganguly's 36 off 35 balls was much slower than the required rate, which was above 10 an over.
-A disciplined Warwickshire fielding effort – the Bears only conceded one extra – and Alex Loudon taking five for 33, resulted in Glamorgan falling to 151 all out in 18.2 overs.
+A disciplined Warwickshire fielding effort – the Bears only conceded one extra – and Alex Loudon taking 5/33, resulted in Glamorgan falling to 151 all out in 18.2 overs.